cryptonote-labs/monero-site/_i18n/es/resources/user-guides/view_only.md

 {% assign version = '1.1.0' | split: '.' %}
 {% include disclaimer.html translated="false" version=page.version %}
 A view-only wallet can only see which incoming transactions belong to you.
-It can not spend any of your Monero, in fact it can't even see outgoing transactions from this wallet.
+It can not spend any of your Masari Supreme, in fact it can't even see outgoing transactions from this wallet.
 This makes view-only wallets particularly interesting for

 * Developers writing libraries to validate payments
 * End users validating incoming transactions to cold wallets